 It’s just one step, but you can’t take that first step without the courage that lets you jump into the pool.
 You can’t get the ball rolling unless you start pedaling the bike with your feet.
 That activation energy is how you escape the catch-22.

 Yes, the process is scary!
 Even the prospect of success can be scary because it still represents a change in your life and it means you have to do even harder things as an attorney.
-But if you can’t overcome the bar, maybe being an attorney is not right for you.
+You’re applying to be a professional learner.
+So be one.

-Decide that you’ve had enough of feeling terrified of stepping off Barbri’s train, and walk your own path.
-Decide to outline the issues and rules even if you have no idea how to answer the essay.
-Decide to sit down and do a 3-hour block of MBE questions (and then review and understand all the question explanations).
+Decide that you’ve had enough of feeling terrified of stepping off Barbri’s train, and walk your own path?
+Decide to outline the issues and rules for an essay even if you have no idea how to answer it completely?
+Decide to sit down and do a 3-hour block of MBE questions (and then review and understand all the question explanations)?